 Warning: Before we get started with the process you will need access to external DNS zone.
 Recreating the trust voids the current TXT record that was used for domain validation.

 To delete the federation trust navigate to the Organization > Sharing tabs in the Exchange Admin Center.
 Under the section titled Federation Trust click the Remove button.
 Click Yes to confirm.

 Once the federation has been removed click Close.
 While still on the sharing tab click Enable.

 The federation trust will be recreated.
 Click Close.
 Then click Modify.

-On the Edit Sharing Domains window click Browse.
+On the Edit Sharing Domains window, click Browse.
 Select an accepted domain to use for the unique namespace of the federation trust.
 Under Step 2 click the Add () button to specify additional sharing domains.
 Add these new TXT records to your external DNS zone.
 Your old records will no longer be valid.
-Click Update to begin the domain validate process.
+Click Update to begin the domain validation process.

 Confirm this resolved the issue by running the Test-FederationTrust cmdlet once more.
 This time all steps should pass and the token should be received.
 From here verify free/busy functionality with Office 365 mailboxes.